-We Tried 5 Popular Brands to Find The Best Boxed Wine
+We Tried 5 Brands and Found the Best Boxed Red Wine

 When I’m in full-on entertaining mode, things can become a little stressful right before a party.
 Between all of the cooking and decorating—and don’t get me started on cleaning—I like to give myself a bit of a break when it comes to beverages.
 For big families and big events, a bottle or two of red wine just won’t cut it.
 I’d be uncorking all night!
 That’s when I like to rely on boxed wine.
 It’s easy to serve (hello, built-in spout!) and a big box is pretty gosh-darn cheap.

-Recently, though, it seems like the boxed wine section of my liquor shop has expanded.
+Recently, though, it seems like the boxed wine section of my grocery store has expanded.
 With so many options to choose from, I rounded up a few of my favorite tasting pals to compare five different red blends in a blind taste test.
 Here are the wines we tried:

 - Big House Wine Co.
 Prohibition Red Blend